-"The stream specification and inheritance" on page 147 topic explains the new concept of Parent View inherit versus noinherit.
+"The stream specification and inheritance" on page 148 topic explains the new concept of Parent View inherit versus noinherit.

-New conventions for stream display indicate the value of the Parent View - see "Using the stream graph" on page 174.
+New conventions for stream display indicate the value of the Parent View - see "Using the stream graph" on page 175.

-"Creating streams" on page 159 is affected by the "Rules for the default Parent view" on page 159, which might allow the user to:
+"Creating streams" on page 160 is affected by the "Rules for the default Parent view" on page 160, which might allow the user to:

-- Select a Parent View of inherit or noinherit see "Basic Settings" on page 160 - "Convert the Parent View of a stream" on page 164 to inherit or noinherit
+- Select a Parent View of inherit or noinherit see "Basic Settings" on page 161 - "Convert the Parent View of a stream" on page 165 to inherit or noinherit

-A user of a stream spec with Parent View noinherit can manually merge changes from the parent stream - see "Stream spec integration" on page 180.
+A user of a stream spec with Parent View noinherit can manually merge changes from the parent stream - see "Stream spec integration" on page 181.

-Comments about the stream spec are supported in the Stream Edit dialog's "Advanced tab" on page 162
+Comments about the stream spec are supported in the Stream Edit dialog's "Advanced tab" on page 163

-The Resolve Stream dialog now supports three ways of "Resolving stream specs" on page 167.
+The Resolve Stream dialog now supports three ways of "Resolving stream specs" on page 168.

 The P4V user who submits files to an edge server no longer needs to wait for the submitted archive files to be transferred to the commit server.
-See "Background archive transfer for edge server submits" on page 85
+See Background archive transfer for edge server submits.

-Graph depot enhancement: "The History tab for repos, repo files, and diffs" on page 195 now supports:
+Graph depot enhancement: "The History tab for repos, repo files, and diffs" on page 196 now supports: